Entanglement Entropy and Complexity of Multicomponent Universe from Holography: Adding matter in the universe

 \\ In previous studies \cite{Park:2020jio,Paul:2025gpk}, it was shown that in the absence of any string gas, the lapse function of the black brane becomes the lapse function of a Schwarzschild black hole.
 The back reaction of this bulk object is responsible for the presence of radiation in the four-dimensional FLRW universe on the brane.
-These studies have also shown that in the absence of any Schwarschild-like term in the lapse function, different kinds of $p$-brane gas configurations give rise to dark matter and exotic matter.
+In several previous studies in the context of brane world cosmology, the effects of radiation and matter on the brane have been analyzed by solving the Einstein field equations of general relativity \cite{Mukohyama:1999qx, Shiromizu:1999wj,Binetruy:1999ut,Savonije:2001nd}.
+These studies have also shown that in the absence of any Schwarzschild-like term in the lapse function, different kinds of $p$-brane gas configurations give rise to dark matter and exotic matter.
 Although if someone does not set the Schwarzschild-like term to be zero, one can study the effect of a Schwarzschild black hole surrounded by string gas ($p$-brane gas) on the FLRW universe.
 This technique provides a systematic way to study the RS-II braneworld model of cosmology in the presence of coexisting matter sources like radiation-dark matter, radiation-exotic matter, etc. We would also like to mention that the structure of the lapse function in eq.\eqref{lapse fn total} suggests that for the coexistence of matter in the FLRW universe, radiation is always present and depending upon various $p$-brane configurations, we have the other matter component in the universe.\\ Now our main task is to find the time-dependent brane position for universes with coexisting matter components.
 In order to do so, we will use the black brane lapse function of eq.\eqref{lapse fn total} and use it in the Israel junction condition in eq.\eqref{diff_brane_position}.
-In the next part of this section, we have explicitly computed the time-dependent brane position for universes with coexisting matter components, like a universe with coexisting radiation with dark matter and radiation with some exotic matter.
+In the next part of this section, we have explicitly computed the time-dependent brane position for universes with coexisting matter components, like a universe with coexisting radiation, dark matter and radiation with some exotic matter.